vakshit/rduino4/readme.md

 pub struct Sim {
     // Complete code here
     // See section 12.2 of the teensy manual for the register sizes and memory locations and do similar to the watchdog struct.
     // Note that there are some empty bits between some registers and they are not continous, how do we resolve that ?
 Padding, eh ?
+Since the size of padding can be more than u64, think of a neat way to give say, 512 bit of padding.
 }

 impl Sim {